BinaryBen/dotfiles/config/editor/README.md

 >
 > Where documentation is relevant to a specific *Code* distribution (i.e. *VSCode* or *VSCodium*, but not both), it will be noted.
 Otherwise assume the docs refer to all derivatives of *Code*.

 To put it as simply as possible, I usually prefer to use Code as my default IDE and Micro as my default `$EDITOR`.
-Sometimes I also play with Neo/Vim.
+Sometimes I1 also play with Neo/Vim.

 ## Code